mineiros-io/terraform-aws-iam-policy/README.md

 ## Module Features

-You can create a custom AWS IAM Policy that can be attached to other IAM resources as users, roles or groups.
+You can create a custom AWS IAM Policy that can be attached to other IAM resources such as users, roles or groups.

 - **Standard Module Features**: Create a custom IAM Policy.
 - **Extended Module Features**: Create exclusive policy attachments to roles, groups and/or users.